jmoeser/pulumi-infra/README.md

 Pulumi based IaC
 ================

-Not much here yet, just some AWS multi-region deployments using Pulumi.
+Not much here yet, just some semi-working AWS multi-region deployments using Pulumi.